Shannon Reed: Katherine Walker

 Producers explored the character's background further with the introduction of her biological mother, politician Katherine Walker (Linden Wilkinson) in 1996.
 The storyline begins with Shannon deciding to find her mother, against Pippa's advice.
 The state's fostering department arrange a meeting between Shannon and her mother, who does not show up.
 Instead, Katherine watches Shannon from afar, as she cannot gather the courage to speak to her.
 An Inside Soap writer explained that Shannon was fostered by Elizabeth Reed when she was 12 years old.
 Elizabeth eventually adopted Shannon and her foster brother Curtis.
 Elizabeth was later killed in a car accident.
 The writer thought that Shannon did not need rejection from her mother in addition to her recent "teenage problems".
 Katherine feels that with her growing political career, she does not want a scandal, but she returns to Summer Bay as she wants to see how Shannon has turned out.
 At the same time, Shannon is tasked with interviewing Katherine.
 She is unaware of their connection, until she recognises a ring Katherine is wearing from her childhood memories of her mother.
 Katherine appears to want to get to know her daughter, but Shannon soon realises that she is just using their connection to improve her political ambitions.

 Sexuality

-Shannon was bisexual.
-In her final storyline it was implied that she had moved away with a female partner, but never directly stated.
+Shannon is bisexual.
+In her final storyline it is implied that she moves away with a female partner, but that is never directly stated.
 Shannon has several romantic relationships with male characters during her time in the show, but formed a close relationship with Mandy Thomas (Rachael Blake), an author who inspires her to pursue a career in writing.
-Her friendship with Mandy, a gay older woman, leaves Shannon questioning her own sexuality.
+Her friendship with Mandy, an older lesbian, leaves Shannon questioning her own sexuality.